 How to Hide Apps on the iPhone & iPad

 Want to hide an app or two from appearing on the iOS home screen?
 Maybe you want to hide all apps downloaded from the App Store, but keep the defaults visible?
 Or maybe you just want to hide a stock app that shipped with your iPhone or iPad like Safari or iTunes?
-You can do all of the above or any of the above, and none of it requires any funky tweaks or downloads to do.
+You can do all of the above or any of the above, and none of it requires any funky tweaks or downloads to perform.
+It turns out that hiding any type of app is really easy in iOS.

-We’ll cover three different ways to hide apps, including Apple’s default apps that ship with iOS devices, downloaded apps from the App Store, and another approach that will hide anything from immediate view.
+We’ll cover three different ways to hide apps, including hiding Apple’s default apps that ship with iOS devices which can’t be deleted, hiding downloaded apps from the App Store, and another approach that will hide anything from immediate view while still retaining the apps accessibility in iOS.

+These tricks work in all versions of iOS.
 Note the apps aren’t deleted and they aren’t uninstalled in any of these processes, they are just hidden from view.
-Uninstalling apps is easy, but completely separate.
+Uninstalling apps is easy and fast, but completely separate.

 Hide Apple Default Apps on the iPhone & iPad

-You can use this to hide Safari, Camera (which also disables the camera completely), FaceTime, and iTunes apps:
+This trick will hide any app that comes preinstalled on iOS.
+You can use this to hide Safari, Camera (which also disables the camera completely), FaceTime, Watch, GameCenter, and iTunes apps:

 - Open Settings and tap on “General”